 For $f\in\sF$, let The excess risk of $f$ is

 Now let $\xi_P(x,y):=y-f_P^{\star}(x)$ denote the ``regression residual''~at the optimal $f^\star_P$ (this coincides with the $\xi_P$ in Example \ref{example:linear}), and set:

 Then the difference

 consists of a ``quadratic term'' and a ``multiplicative term.''
-As in Mendelson's seminal paper \cite{mendelson2015learning}, we note that analyzing the standard empirical risk minimizer -- or other risk minimization procedures -- requires {\em lower bounds} on the quadratic part and {\em upper bounds} on the multiplier part.
+As in \cite{lecue2013learning}, we note that analyzing the standard empirical risk minimizer -- or other risk minimization procedures -- requires {\em lower bounds} on the quadratic part and {\em upper bounds} on the multiplier part.